agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

-So the assumptions here is that I will try to grow in the precision industry as a precision engineer, and slowly climb the ladder of becoming a team lead (DL).
+So the assumptions here is that I will try to grow in the precision industry as a precision engineer, and slowly climb the ladder of becoming a team lead (DL) in a span of 8 years in Netherlands/USA.
+Then start gaining skills in leadership and boast decent achievements

 **Skills**: as compared to say management consulting is a '5/10'

 Right now I am learning a very specific amount of skills.
-Skills like making proper drawings, Skills on how to design for the precision industry, how to keep things simple etc...
-Great for the precision engineering market but I dont think it preps me for the Leadership type of jobs that I plan in the future.
+Skills like making proper drawings, Skills on how to design for the precision industry, What type of motors work where, how to keep things simple etc...
+Great for the precision engineering market but I dont think it preps me for the Leadership/research type of jobs that I plan in the future.

-Even if I become a design leader (as they call it here), it would take say 8 years atleast (35), where I go into a CTO kind of role, where I am managing a technical team, knowing on a high level what my team is doing.
-Maybe there are other possibilities, but 8 years of engineering seems quite unnecessary.
+Even if I become a design leader (as they call it here), it would take say 8 years atleast (35), where I go into a tech leadership kind of role, where I am managing a technical team, knowing on a high level what my team is doing.

 A part of my work is also critical thinking but it is definitely a small part (20-30%), but it is a small part.